Escalating Sweatshop Protests Keep Nike Sweating

 In Cambodia, for instance, 500 workers inside a plant that supplies products to Nike, Puma, Asics, and the VF Corporation were hospitalized after fainting out of exhaustion and hunger as a result of working 10-hour shifts, six days a week, in 98-degree heat.

-Defying Nike’s policy that bars the entry of investigators into their factories, watchdog group Worker’s Rights Consortium managed to get access to a plant in Hansae, Vietnam.
+Defying Nike’s policy that bars the entry of investigators into their factories, watchdog group Worker Rights Consortium managed to get access to a plant in Hansae, Vietnam.
 It was able to document a string of alleged abuses there including wage theft, forced overtime, restrictions on the workers’ use of toilets, exposure to toxic solvents, and padlocked exit doors.
 “Workers (were) collapsing unconscious at their sewing machines due to heat and overwork,” the report said.

 Nike has been a target of anti-sweatshop protests since 1991, when an activist produced a report about factory conditions in Indonesia.
 However, over the years, it has attempted to improve its image by increasing monitoring in factories and working with human rights groups to clean up its supply chain.
 In 2005, it became the first in the sportswear industry to be fully transparent about all the factories with which it partners, publicly posting its audits.
 However, its policy of preventing third-party investigators from verifying its claims has reignited the debate about working conditions at Nike’s supplier factories.

-Note: (This story has been updated to reflect a new statement from Nike about its stance on sweatshops.)